 The Arabic language causes an impact everywhere it goes.
 Some find it charming and polite, others find it intense, many others see it as a challenge.
 But nobody can deny that Arabic has an incredible identity, as well as an epic history to back it up.
 Most of all, the Arab world is home to an incredible variety of cultures under its wings…but most outsiders don’t really know that!

-Is more than just “one Arabic”?
+Is there more than just one Arabic?

 Yes!
 To understand the Arabic-speaking world and its number of speakers, we must first know the difference between Modern Standard Arabic and its dialects.
 Modern Standard Arabic is the form you would find all over the media, the news, airports, diplomatic contexts and any formal procedures.
 Dialects, on the other hand, are used every single day for every other purpose.

 However, unlike what many language books and courses claim, it is not the lingua franca of the Arabic world.
 When two Arabs from different countries meet, they adjust their dialects to each other, but rarely – if ever – do they choose Modern Standard Arabic.
 That is because many native Arabic speakers think Modern Standard Arabic sounds overly formal and old-fashioned.
 So much so, that many compare it to speaking Shakespearean English to a modern-day Scot or Australian!

 Considering these definitions, let’s start our journey.
 We’ll be using the Ethnologue as a reference for our numbers and guide you through the Arabic-speaking world.

 So how many people in the world speak Arabic?
 274 million people speak Modern Standard Arabic (native and non-native included).
 That makes it the 6th most-spoken language in 2020, although we know by now that most Arabs understand it, but are not unlikely to use it in everyday interactions.
 Nevertheless, you’ll find Modern Standard Arabic across the Arab world, as it is considered the language of the news, diplomacy and the media.